mheadd/voiceingov.org/_posts/2008-10-03-demystifying-voicexml-subdialogs.md

 categories:
   - Tutorials
 ---
-_Note â€“ this post demonstrates the use of VoiceXML subdialogs.
+_Note "“ this post demonstrates the use of VoiceXML subdialogs.
 The examples below were tested on the Voxeo Prophecy platform.
 To download the Prophecy software and run these examples locally, go to <a href="http://www.voxeo.com/prophecy/" target="_blank">http://www.voxeo.com/prophecy/</a>._

 **What are Subdialogs?**